Cristopher-Cruz/Face-Detection-Recognition/README.md

 ### How it works :
 1. Loads images from a specified directory
 2. Encodes images from step 1
-3. Opens webcam and encodes the current live frame
+3. Opens webcam and encodes the current live feed
 4. Checks if there is a match between the encoded images and the live frames encoded

 The script uses **openCV** and the **face_recognition** api